One-Pot Pimento Mac and Cheese Recipe (Pure Southern Comfort)

 While pimento cheese is known for its popularity in the South, it was popularized in the late 1800s in New York when cream cheese was created and canned pimentos were being imported from Spain.
 Pimento peppers have a mild heat (they’re the most mild of the chilies) and slightly sweet flavor.
 They are often compared to the more aromatic and sweet bell pepper.
 While most of the creamy texture comes from the béchamel sauce, milk thickened by a roux (flour cooked in butter), the addition of cream cheese makes it silky smooth.
 If the sauce looks a bit thin it will thicken as it sits with the noodles.
 The goal is a creamy sauce.

-Ingredients in Pimento Mac and Cheese
+Pimento Mac and Cheese – The Ultimate Comfort Food Recipe.

 • Cheddar – I use sharp Cheddar cheese for this mac and cheese.
 The term “sharp Cheddar” refers to how the flavor changes as it ages over a period of 6 to 9 months.
 I prefer cooking with this type because it still melts well and as it heats it retains its flavor.